 There are quite a few different patterns you can follow when choosing a color scheme.
-Granted not everyone understands how to pick out colors, and thankfully there are handy resources online to help with this task.
-I think this color harmonies page does an excellent job recapping examples, but let’s cover some of the more interesting choices.
+Granted not everyone understands how to pick out colors, and thankfully there are handy resources online to help with this task (see our list of resources for creating color schemes).

-Complementary colors are opposite on the color wheel and typically produce a lot of contrast.
-For example purple icons on a yellow background should stand out with a certain vibrancy expected of high-contrast matching.
-Naturally this would depend on the level of saturation in each color which is best understood through practice.
-Just remember: opposites contrast!
+Complementary colors are opposite of each other on the color wheel and typically produce a lot of contrast.
+For example, purple icons on a yellow background should stand out with a certain vibrancy expected of high-contrast matching.
+Naturally, this would depend on the level of saturation in each color which is best understood through practice.
+Just remember opposites contrast!

 Analogous colors are located right next to each other on the color wheel.
 It should be apparent this color scheme does not produce a high level of contrast.
 But it’s still useful when designing graphics, banners, textures, or backgrounds that need to match throughout a webpage.
 Not everything in the layout should be high-contrast.